zeeshan8126/worker-comfyui/docs/conventions.md

 This project (`worker-comfyui`) provides a way to run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) as a serverless API worker on the [RunPod](https://www.runpod.io/) platform.
 Its main purpose is to allow users to submit ComfyUI image generation workflows via a simple API call and receive the resulting images, either directly as base64-encoded strings or via an upload to an AWS S3 bucket.

-It packages ComfyUI into Docker images, manages job handling via the `runpod` SDK, and facilitates configuration through environment variables.
+It packages ComfyUI into Docker images, manages job handling via the `runpod` SDK, uses websockets for efficient communication with ComfyUI, and facilitates configuration through environment variables.

 # Project Conventions and Rules